Highams Park, Waltham Forest

 When the station opened in 1873 (originally as Hale End) the Warner family began to develop the grounds, making this one of the first parts of the wider district to be built up.
 The houses were generally more substantial than the family’s projects further south-west in Walthamstow.

 The station was rebuilt in 1900 and Highams Park continued to grow during the early decades of the 20th century, gaining factories, schools, churches and some Arts and Crafts amenity buildings.
-The Electric cinema was built in 1911 and was joined in 1935 by the Regal, which is now a snooker hall.
+The Electric cinema was built in 1911.

 Adding further confusion to the use of the Highams name, the generously proportioned semi-detached houses to the immediate east of The Highams Park constitute the Highams estate, which has been designated an area of special character.